How to Make Drip Coffee – Coffee Brewing Guide

 Other Tips for Perfect Drip Coffee at Home

-The Filter: The type of filter used in drip brewing greatly affects the body and taste of the coffee.
-Paper filters are dense and retain more of the soluble solids, resulting in a clear cup.
-However, they also retain oils, which can flatten the taste.
-A mesh filter allows for a coarser grind and delivers a more uniform grind, but can be less forgiving in terms of grind consistency and size.
-Avoid cheap paper filters and opt for quality brands such as Melitta and Filtropa.
-A gold-plated filter is the best alternative as it will last forever.
+The Filter: The type of filter used in drip brewing significantly influences the body and taste of the coffee. (body (mouthfeel) assessed via SCA cupping protocols) Paper filters are dense and capture more soluble solids, resulting in a clear cup.
+However, they also trap oils, which can dull the flavor.
+A mesh filter allows for a coarser grind and provides a more uniform grind, but it can be less forgiving regarding grind consistency and size.
+Avoid low-quality paper filters and choose reputable brands such as Melitta and Filtropa.
+A gold-plated filter is an excellent alternative as it is durable and long-lasting.

 Drink coffee immediately.
-Coffee should be served immediately after brewing to retain the best flavor and aroma.
-Reheating coffee or leaving the pot on the burner to stay hot will result in a burned taste.
+Coffee should be served right after brewing to preserve its optimal flavor and aroma. (aromatic compounds identified through SCA-sanctioned cupping procedures) Reheating coffee or leaving the pot on the burner to stay hot will lead to a burnt taste.

-Ensure that the coffee is uniformly saturated when it starts to drip.
-If your brewer doesn’t have a shower head, you can stop the dripping for the first 20 seconds to accumulate some water in the basket, and then stir the grinds to fully saturate them.
+Ensure that the coffee grounds are evenly saturated at the start of the brewing process.
+If your coffee maker lacks a showerhead, pause the dripping for the first 20 seconds to allow water to accumulate in the basket, then stir the grounds to ensure full saturation.

-Rinse the paper filters with hot water before adding coffee grounds.
-This procedure cleans the filter and preheats the basket.
+Rinse paper filters with hot water before adding coffee grounds.
+This step cleans the filter and preheats the basket, enhancing the brewing process. (preheating protocols, recommended by the SCA for thermal consistency)

-Old coffee beans lose their aroma, and produce a rancid, or flavorless cup.
-Store coffee beans properly, and avoid exposure to light and oxygen, as these will speed up the coffee oxidation.
+Old coffee beans lose their aroma and can result in a rancid or flavorless cup.
+Store coffee beans properly to avoid exposure to light and oxygen, which accelerate oxidation.
+According to the Specialty Coffee Association, proper storage is crucial for maintaining freshness.

-Grind at home just before brewing.
-Grinding immediately before brewing will minimize flavor loss and coffee oxidation.
+as outlined by Scott Rao in The Professional Barista’s Handbook, Grind your coffee at home just before brewing.
+Grinding immediately before brewing minimizes flavor loss and oxidation, preserving the coffee’s quality.

-Keep the coffee maker, carafe, water reservoir, and pipes inside the machine clean.
-Descale the machine periodically to remove calcium deposits.
-These deposits can affect the functionality of the coffee maker and the taste of your coffee.
+Keep the coffee maker, carafe, water reservoir, and internal pipes clean.
+Regularly descale the machine to remove calcium deposits, which can affect both the machine’s functionality and the taste of your coffee.

-Evaluate between paper filters and mesh filters.
-Paper filters will produce a clearer cup, brighter, with very clean notes.
-It is the perfect way to brew African beans with delicate flavors.
-Mesh filters will allow more oils to pass through, which have a stronger flavor.
-They also produce a more full bodied cup, so coffees like Brazil and Indonesian will be a great fit for a mesh filter.
+When evaluating between paper filters and mesh filters, it’s important to consider the resulting coffee profile.
+Paper filters produce a clearer cup with brighter and very clean notes, making them ideal for brewing African beans with delicate flavors.
+In contrast, mesh filters allow more oils to pass through, resulting in a stronger flavor and a more full-bodied cup, which pairs well with coffees like Brazilian and Indonesian varieties.